hao-mai/services/README.md

 * how to build the Docker image for project
 * how to run it
 * how to test it
+* how to load system data from fixture

 ## Pre-commit